It's time to announce the winner of our eighth iPhone, ladies and gentlemen.

 It raises it for everybody.

-Doctors are beginning to refuse to accept Medicaid and Medicare patients.
+As a result of government price controls, doctors are beginning to refuse to accept Medicaid and Medicare patients.

 Now, before we buy into this business about nationalized health care, we ought to look at other systems.

-That is the people who are advocating socialized medicine, they're saying, well, we should have something like Canada's, or we should have something like the United Kingdom.
+That is, the people who are advocating socialized medicine, they're saying, well, we should have something like Canada's, or we should have something like the United Kingdom.

 Well, here's what you need to do, folks.

-And the and they do it each year.
+And they do it each year.

 And the 2006 edition gives the waiting times.

-The shortest waiting time between a person's referral by a general practitioner to treatment by a specialist.
+The shortest waiting time between a person's referral by a general practitioner to treatment by a specialist, the shortest waiting time was for oncology, and that was five weeks.

-The longest waiting time was for orthopedic surgery, and that was 40 weeks, followed by plastic surgery 34 weeks, and neurosurgery 31 weeks.
+The longest waiting time was for orthopedic surgery, and that was 40 weeks, followed by plastic surgery, 34 weeks, and neurosurgery, 31 weeks.

 In Britain, Britain's Department of Health just recently acknowledged that one in eight patients waited more than a year for surgery.